DavidRR-F/Obsidian/Linux-Admin/File System/File Commands.md

 ## I/O Commands
 ### Pipes
-A pipe is used by the shell to connect the output of one commmand directly to the input of another command
+A pipe is used by the shell to connect the output of one command directly to the input of another command

 	  - command1 [arguements] | command2 [arguements]